3 Tips for Hiring a Property Manager

 Whether you've received a personal recommendation or you are calling on advertising, it's important to thoroughly interview your prospective property manager.
-Certain information is vital and obvious to ask about, like what their fees are and when and how they will send you your rents due.
+Certain information is vital and obvious to ask about, like what their fees are and when and how your rent due and sent.

 Other things are also important to ask about, but finding out the nitty-gritty details of how each step of their eviction process works is not as important as determining whether they are knowledgeable about how to do an eviction.
 If someone can respond confidently and with detail to your questions, it implies that they have systems in place that they know and follow.
 This is important if you want your property manager to decrease your landlord headaches.
 You want to hire someone who is well organized, knows what to do, and will act promptly when necessary.